alexrois/appspoint/README.md

 ## Backend

 Ruby programming language will be the best friend of all backend related tasks in appspoint.
 All stuff coming soon!

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/alexrois/appspoint.

+## License

+Appspoint is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).